turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/local-avalanche-network-using-avash.md

 #### For go versions >= 1.16:

-We need to add a configuration file and a Lua script to the avash_scripts directory inside the the home directory of the current user.
+We need to add a configuration file and a Lua script to the `avash_scripts` directory inside of the home directory of the current user.

 ```
 mkdir ~/avash_scripts